guidsdo/multipleTypescriptCompilers/README.md

-    -c, --config [path_to_config]     Path to mtsc config -w, --watch                       Watch the given projects (default false) -t, --tsc [path_to_tsc]           Path to compiler for all projects (will search in exec dir if not given) -l, --lint [path_to_tslintrules]  Path to tslint rules for all projects (will search if not given) --noEmit                          Do not emit outputs
+    -c, --config [path_to_config]     Path to mtsc config -w, --watch                       Watch the given projects (default false) -t, --tsc [path_to_tsc]           Path to compiler for all projects (will search in exec dir if not given) --noEmit                          Do not emit outputs
-    --tslintAlwaysShowAsWarning       Always show tslint output as warning -h, --help                        output usage information
+    -h, --help                        output usage information
 ```